milesroberts-123/poolseq-kmers/README.md

 ## Table of Contents

+* Setup

+* Inputs

+* Outputs

+* Running the workflow

+* Statistical analysis and figure creation

-## Installation
+## Setup

+1. Install mamba

+2. Create a mamba environment with snakemake and any plugins you need

-Create a new mamba environment with snakemake and the slurm plugin.
+This is how to make new mamba environment named snakemake with snakemake and the slurm plugin installed.
 If you are not running the workflow on a SLURM cluster, you can install a different pluggin

 ```
 mamba create -y -n snakemake snakemake snakemake-executor-plugin-slurm snakedeploy